uk-gov-dft/bluebadge-applications-service/acceptance-tests/README.md

 ### API Acceptance tests

-#### Start the applicationmanagement service
+#### Start the message service

-First you need to start the applicationmanagement service by executing following commands
+First you need to start the service by executing following commands

 ```
-cd applications-service
-git pull
-git checkout whateverbranch
 gradle bootRun
 ```

 #### How to run api acceptance tests

-You may need to install maven plugin in intellij.

-Then go to api-acceptance-test project and right click on pom.xml → Add as Maven project

 ```
-mvn clean verify -f api-acceptance-tests/pom.xml -Pacceptance-test
+gradle acceptanceTests
 ```

 ### Relevant Articles: